cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### Radar Sensing
 A radar sensing unit (Somnofy, VitalThings, Norway https://vitalthings.com/en/products/somnofy/) will be placed approximately 40cm from the edge of the bed.
 Data are acquired to a cloud-based platform continuously.
 Data are downloaded to the servers at MU on a weekly basis and stored in individual participant folders (Z:\Somnofy\data).
-Code for downloading data from VitalThings API is [here]/Questionnaires/questionaire_coding.xlsx)
+[Code for downloading data from VitalThings API](https://github.com/my-org/my-awesome-repo)

 <br>

 ### Accelerometry